Edited by: Jessica Merritt

 At the property, you can enjoy luxurious treatments at the hilltop spa, numerous local and international dining venues, pristine coral reefs and associated marine life, as well as personal electric buggies and bicycles for island exploration!

-The standard room, the Hillside Casita, runs for around $1,750 per night, but the range can vary from $1,150 to $2,250 per night.
+The standard room, the Hillside Casita, runs for around $1,750 per night but can range from $1,150 to $2,250 per night.

-Perhaps there’s nothing that defines tranquility quite like Amanbagh.
+There’s nothing that defines tranquility quite like Amanbagh.
 Amanbagh is set in Rajasthan and lies at the foot of Aravalli Hills, just over 1 mile from the ruins of Ajabgarh Fort and around 6 miles from the 17th-century Bhangarh Fort.

 It is truly a paradise in an ancient Indian ghost town.